ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

    def test_fahr_to_kelvin():
        np.testing.assert_allclose(12.7778, fahr_to_kelvin(55))

-Now, not only do you have one line of code to verify, but you can also use a testing framework such as ``pytest`` to test that the method is correct.
+Now, you have only one line of code to verify and can also use a testing framework such as ``pytest`` to test that the method is correct.